 Lots of us plan for the future.
 But we don’t even know what will happen tomorrow.
 We should say “God-willing” and speak tentatively of our future.

-We Christians often speak as though we were the sovereign lords of our own destinies.
+Christians speak as though we are the sovereign lords of our own destinies.
 We assert ourselves and talk boldly about our plans.
 However, godly people see it quite differently.
 Paul and others are very tentative about what they will be doing in the future.